isomerpages/moe-dunmansec/_sec-1-registration/First Day Of School.md

 | 1D, 1E, 1F & 1G     | School Hall*     |
 | 1A, 1B & 1C     | Indoor Sports Hall*     |

+**Attire:** Full School Uniform and white shoes (Students may report to school in their primary school uniform until 7 January 2022).

+**Things to bring:** Writing materials, storybook and thermometer.

+**\*** *Students will be required to sit according to their classes at the reporting venue.
+Their allocated class will be reflected on Parent Gateway App after 23 December 2021.
+Alternatively, students can also view their allocated class on the notice board placed outside the School’s General Office.*

+**\*** Do note that parents will only be allowed to drop off their child/ward in school.*